Section F: Professional Conduct & Scope of Practice – Overview

 F-04: Maintain Professional Boundaries

-- Avoid friendships, gifts, or social media contact with clients or their families
+- Avoid social media contact with clients or stakeholders

 F-05: Maintain Client Dignity